 A pregnant, homeless woman says she does not choose to live on Auckland's streets, and does not think Sir Bob Jones' idea of outlawing begging will stop people asking for money.

-Speaking to NZ Herald Focus on Queen St, she said homelessness and begging wasn't a "bad life", but a "normal life".
+Speaking to NZ Herald Focus on Queen St yesterday , the woman said homelessness and begging wasn't a "bad life", but a "normal life".

-She said, despite being 12 weeks pregnant and having "heaps of family" in Auckland she would remain on the streets.
+She said that despite being 12 weeks' pregnant and having "heaps of family" in Auckland, she would remain on the streets.